Goodnight77/My_Workshops/README.md

 **In this workshop, we will learn what NLP and LLM are and implement a simple NLP pipeline to from cleaning to word embeddings of text.**

 * What is NLP & its techniques
-* What LLMs are?
+* What are LLMs?
 * Attention mechanism

 ### 1.2 [Introduction to RAG](02-intro-to-RAG/)
 In this workshop , we will learn about:

-* Hallucinations
-* Solutions
+* Hallucinations & Solutions
 * RAG and fine-tuning
 * What is RAG?
-* RAG vs. Fine-tuning
-* How does RAG work?
+* How does RAG work & its components
-* RAG components
 * RAG in practice

 ## 02. [GDGoC SUP'COM bootcamp](nlp_meets_genai_llms_rag/)